rasmusab/officialcocktails/officialcocktails.com/content/cocktails/cuba_libre.md

 - Use a highball glass to serve for the authentic look
 - Garnish with a lime wedge for a finishing touch.

-## Alcohol-free alternative to a Cuba libre
+## Alcohol-free alternative to the Cuba libre

 One alcohol-free alternative to Cuba libre is the Virgin Cuba Libre.
 To make this drink, you will need 2 oz of cola, ½ oz of fresh lime juice, and ice cubes.